 The answers are simple.
 It was hot…there was a pool.
 My baby loves swimming.
-Of course I’d take her.
+Of course, I’d take her.
 I’m a swimmer.
-I don’t usually go to the pool with all my jewelery on, however…(usually I take it off way before deciding to go to the pool), but I have before, and when I take the jewelery off I put it inside of safe pockets.
+I don’t usually go to the pool with all my jewelry on, however…(usually I take it off way before deciding to go to the pool), but I have before, and when I take the jewelry off I put it inside of safe pockets.

 I thought I was safe.
-I thought my rings were in safe pockets, but two days later I noticed that my rings were indeed gone…all three of them.
+I thought my rings were in safe pockets, but two days later I noticed that my rings were indeed vanished, all three of them.

 The days before the ill-fated swim date were muddled.
 What had I done?
-When was I wearing my jewelery?
+When was I wearing my jewelry?
 Why was I wearing it that day?
 Why was everything so foggy?

-When I tried re-tracing the whole thing, I realized that as a new mommy I did a lot things this year — a lot of things were added into my agenda that I didn’t used to do and I couldn’t keep up.
+When I tried re-tracing the whole thing, I realized that as a new mommy I was just in the middle of doing everything differently.
+A lot of things were added to my agenda.
+Turns out adding another person to juggle is huge.

 I didn’t have a nanny growing up.
 My mom raised my brother and me pretty much as a single parent.
 Now that I’m a mom, I don’t know how she could have possibly done it alone.
 But she wasn’t completely alone.
 We certainly didn’t have a live-in nanny or anything but we did have someone, a woman who was so close to me that I even affectionately called her “mom.”
 Well, I loved her enough to call her “mom.”
 Mom Klein was Ruth Klein, a beautiful German woman that my mom knew through her social work job.
 All I know is that she absolutely loved me unconditionally.
 I always felt like I was her favorite and I called her “mom.”
 She taught me German, painted my nails and took me shopping.
 I also loved sitting in her beautiful gardens, watching her cook her fantastic Bavarian meals and cookies.
 She smoked like a lady and drank coffee and spoke in German to her lady friends who would stop by.
 I loved her kids, too.
 There were 4 of them and they were all 5 to 10 years older than me.
 When they were teenagers, I was envious.
 I couldn’t wait to be a teenager, but to “Mom” I was always a baby, even when I was a teenager myself.
 We stayed connected with “Mom” over the years, but about 10 years ago I told her I was going to come by and see her and I forgot.
 I can’t believe that I did that.
 I guess at the time, I was …rude and selfish.
 I saw “Mom” after my wedding 6 summers ago.
 She wasn’t the same as I remembered her.
 She seemed bitter in her old age.
 But I always kept a special place in my heart for her.
 Every time I was home in these past 6 years, I’ve mentioned going to see her to my real mom.
 We’ve considered it….but it never happened.
 Before I could “consider” it again, my mom told me that she passed away this June.
 I cried and looked up at the clouds…”Mom.”